Caleres’ Latest Acquisition Made the Company $42 Million Last Quarter

 With some help from its latest acquisition, Caleres Inc. posted better-than-expected first-quarter results after the market close on Thursday.

-The owner of Famous Footwear as well as several popular shoe brands such as Sam Edelman, Via Spiga and Diane von Furstenberg, said it total sales advanced 8 percent year-over-year to $631.5 million, including a $42.5 million contribution from newly-acquired men’s shoe brand Allen Edmonds.
+The owner of Famous Footwear as well as several popular shoe brands such as Sam Edelman, Via Spiga and Diane von Furstenberg, said it total sales advanced 8 percent year-over-year, to $631.5 million, including a $42.5 million contribution from newly acquired men’s shoe brand Allen Edmonds.
 Analysts were expecting sales of $621 million.
 (Caleres bought Allen Edmonds in December 2016 for $255 million.)

 Net earnings, however, fell 16 percent year-over-year, to $14.9 million, or 35 cents per diluted share.
 Adjusted net earnings, at 40 cents per share, topped analysts’ expectations for earnings of 37 cents per share.